-The Bank defines legal risk as the risk of incurring losses or facing problems related to a transaction due to violation of the law, or entering into inappropriate contracts in the course of management decisions or execution of individual business operations.

-In order to manage the risk, the Bank established the "Legal Risk Management Standards."
+The Bank defines legal risk as the risk of incurring losses or facing transactional problems in the context of a management decision or execution of a business operation, by violating the law or by entering an inappropriate contract.
+The Bank manages its legal risk based on its "Legal Risk Management Standards."

-As the Bank strives toward the refinement of the cooperative financial system, offers new financial services, and engages in investment activities in addition to providing traditional financial services, the Bank considers legal risk management to be a key management issue for all of its offices, and works to upgrade its ability to manage those risks.
+As the Bank reorganizes the agricultural and fishery cooperative financial system, offers new financial services, and engages in investment activities, in addition to providing traditional financial services, the Bank considers legal risk management to be a key management issue for all of its branches and divisions, and strives to enforce its legal management framework.